 The Chinese government has announced key policies in recent weeks, including a plan to ban all recovered material imports by 2020.
-In the U.S., Waste Management offered details on the impact of National Sword thus far.

 The following is a roundup of the latest details from the Chinese government and other key stakeholders on China’s fast-evolving scrap import restrictions.